 You may be eligible for unemployment benefits if you have been laid off or fired from work due to lack of business.

-Unemployment insurance helps people who lose their jobs through no fault of their own.
-It provides financial assistance while you look for new employment.
+Unemployment insurance provides financial assistance to people who lose their jobs through no fault of their own.
+It helps cover lost wages and other expenses while you look for new employment.

 To find out whether you qualify for unemployment benefits, contact your local Department of Labor office.
 They will ask questions about your job loss and provide you with an application form.
 Once you complete the form, you must mail it back to them within ten days.